Fran Wilde: District Health Board

 Wilde contested and was elected to the Capital and Coast District Health Board in 2016 and was appointed the deputy chair of the board.
 Wilde did not seek re-election in 2019.

 South Wairarapa mayoralty

 Wilde contested the South Wairarapa mayoralty in the 2025 local election.
 She was successful, beating businesswoman Leah Hawkins.

-Career after politics
+Career outside politics

 Following her departure from the Regional Council, Wilde was appointed as the Chair of the Remuneration Authority.
 She has also served as the deputy chair and acting chair of the NZ Transport Agency.

 Wilde was appointed to the board of the Museum of New Zealand Te Papa Tongarewa in 2015.
 She became the board's deputy chair in January 2019, and has been its chair since 1 July 2019.

 Wilde is on the board of Kiwi Can Do, an organisation which helps unemployed New Zealanders get back into work.

 Wilde was appointed chairperson of the Royal New Zealand Plunket Trust in November 2020.